TomKrauss/pks-edit/doc/manual/document_types.md

 a _grammar_ which is referred to by name.

 ## Grammar

-A grammar is defined by a name and configured in corresponding JSON file name `grammarName`.grammar.json.
+A PKS Edit _grammar_ defines the syntax of a piece of text and defines things like the syntax highlighting, possible templates, that make sense in the context of this text and rules for editing text with this syntax like brackets to be matched etc...
+A _grammar is defined by a name and configured in corresponding JSON file name `grammarName`.grammar.json.

 - Format of [Grammar and Template Files](grammar.md)